ojkelly/paranoidmode.com/pgp/usage/how_to_use_your_openpgp_smartcard_for_ssh_authenti.md

     owen@everydayLaptop:~$ ssh-add -L
     ssh-rsa AAAABadadasdasdasda...truncated /Users/owen/.ssh/id_rsa

 If you get back a response pointing to a file in the `~/.ssh` directory, it means you currently have a `ssh keypair` setup.
-We need to unlink this from `ssh-agent` in order to use your `gpg` keypair`.
+We need to unlink this from `ssh-agent` in order to use your `gpg` keypair.

 Type `ssh-add -D` to remove all identities in `ssh-agent`.